Avro Lancaster: Second World War

-During April 1944, key targets in France included railway hubs in Villeneuve, Rouen, and Juvisy.
+During April 1944, key targets in France included railway hubs in Villeneuve, Rouen, and Juvisy-sur-Orge.
 Special operations were flown against specific ammunition depots, munitions factories, and coastal batteries in advance of the Allied invasion.
 Around this time, Lancasters would also provide direct support to the local operations of field forces.
 By May, Bomber Command had a daily average operating strength of roughly 1,100 aircraft, 616 of which were Lancasters, 354 were Halifaxes, 72 Mosquitos, and 58 Stirlings; between 300 and 400 bombers were being deployed every night, dependent on weather conditions.
 In May and June, extensive operations were flown against the fortifications of the Atlantic Wall.
 The first combat use of Barnes Wallis' 12000 lb 'Tallboy' bombs occurred around this time.

-On 14 June, the first large-scale daylight bombing raid since 1942 was conducted using Lancasters against enemy shipping at the harbours of Le Harve and Boulogne.
+On 14 June, the first large-scale daylight bombing raid since 1942 was conducted using Lancasters against enemy shipping at the harbours of Le Havre and Boulogne.
 These daylight raids quickly became frequent as, due to a shortage of oil, the Luftwaffe were increasingly incapable of mounting opposition; to further this difficulty for their opponent, Lancasters were directed against numerous oil installations.
 In conjunction, low-level nighttime bombing raids continued, but the emphasis shifted away from the strategic bombing of German industry in favour of directly attacking military concentrations, such as U-boat pens and V-1 flying bomb launch sites.

 During July, in the days following the Normandy landings, Lancasters heavily bombed the city of Caen repeatedly.
 On 24 August, eight Tallboys were dropped in a daylight attack on the U-boat pens at IJmuiden, two direct hits were recorded.
 Multiple raids on V-1 launch sites and enemy shipping were also performed during August; the partially constructed battleship Clemenceau was one of the targets that were struck around this time.
-September saw a heavy focus on airfields in Holland, as well as repeated raids on German-held Le Harve and oil targets in the Ruhr.
+September saw a heavy focus on airfields in Holland, as well as repeated raids on German-held Le Havre and oil targets in the Ruhr.
 On 17 September, precision strikes were performed on Boulogne only 200 yards from the Allied lines.

 In October, Lancasters repeatedly struck the sea wall at Westkapelle, seeing to prevent the Germans from intentionally flooding neighbouring lands to delay Allied ground forces.
 Extensive daylight raids were performed during the month; cities such as Cologne, Walcheren, and Bergen were targeted by hundreds of Lancasters.
 Bomber operations proceeded in both day and nighttime against industrial towns, airfields, communications, and troop concentrations into December; one such operation was flown against the E-boat pens at Rotterdam on 29 December.